arm-on/plan/rules-and-points.md

 5. Do NOT watch TV series in the morning.
 Watch one episode in the evening, and don't let yourself be addicted to watching them.
 6. Sometimes, just taking a day off makes things much easier.
 7. Don't sit in front of a monitor the whole day!
 You'll get tired (specially, your eyes will!)
+8. [IMPORTANT]() Sleeping well is the key to success!
+Sleep at 9 P.M., Wake up at 6 A.M.